Jace Amaro

-Jace Jordan Amaro (born June 26, 1992) is a former American football tight end who played in the National Football League (NFL).
-He was drafted by the New York Jets in the second round of the 2014 NFL Draft.
-He also played for the Tennessee Titans and Kansas City Chiefs.
-He played college football at Texas Tech.
+Jace Jordan Amaro (born June 26, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders, earning unanimous All-American honors in 2013.
+He was selected by the New York Jets in the second round of the 2014 NFL draft.

-High school career
+Amaro spent most of his rookie season with the Jets in 2014 as a backup before missing the entire 2015 season to injury, leading to his release prior to the 2016 season.
+He was then acquired by the Tennessee Titans, but only played in three games in 2016 before being released prior to the 2017 regular season.
+After an offseason stint with the Kansas City Chiefs in 2018, Amaro spent a year away from football before being drafted by the Seattle Dragons of the XFL in 2020, but never signed with the team.

+Early life

 Born in New Fairfield, Connecticut, Amaro attended MacArthur High School in San Antonio, Texas, where he was a three-sport star in football, basketball and track.
 He played as a tight end for the MacArthur Brahmas football team, and was an honorable mention All-State selection, first-team All-Area and first-team District 26-5A.
 He suffered an Anterior cruciate ligament injury during his junior year.
 As a senior, he made 56 receptions for 887 yards with 11 touchdowns.
 He helped lead the basketball team to state quarterfinals appearance.

 Also a standout track & field athlete, Amaro broke a 23-year-old District 26-5A shot put record with a throw of 18.88 meters (61 ft, 10 in).
 He also won the 2010 regional track meet and earned a silver medal with a second-place finish at the state meet.
 He got a top-throw of 50.75 meters (166 ft, 4 in) in the discus throw at the 2010 District 26-5A, where he took second.

-Recruiting

 Regarded as a four-star recruit by both Rivals.com and Scout.com, Amaro was ranked as the No. 3 tight end in his class and No. 52 in Rivals Top 100.
 He was named USA Today and PrepStar First-team All-America, and was ranked in the top five for tight ends in the Dave Campbell's Top 300.

 College career

 Amaro attended Texas Tech University from 2011 to 2013.
-During his college career, he earned Unanimous All-American honors and set the record for Division I (NCAA) single season receiving yards by a tight end in 2013.
+During his college career, he earned unanimous All-American honors and set the record for Division I (NCAA) single season receiving yards by a tight end in 2013.